 The Institute will be limited to 30 participants.

 Cancellation & Refunds

 If you are unable to attend the workshop, please contact the director (email@example.com) as well as your school's AP coordinator and your school district's accountant.
 A letter requesting cancellation and refund from a person or an organization that issued an check must be submitted to the director (firstname.lastname@example.org) before May 1.
-Please note that $100 is non-refundable.
+Please note that $100 is non-refundable after May 1.
 No refund will be made after for US history institute and for World history institute.

 Masako N. Racel, Ph.D.

 Phone (470) 578-6715

 Fax (470) 578-9149